 As you can see, AP managers have many challenges and opportunities because of automation, networking, and changes in payer systems.
 It is vital for companies and accounts payable departments to be agile in this ever-changing environment and start pursuing accounts payable software automation.

 - Top 5 Reasons to Automate

-OnPay Solutions provides a secure payment hub that interfaces with any accounting or ERP system and may be used to securely automate and process all corporate payments including ACH electronic payments, Virtual Card Number Credit Payments, Wire Transfers, SWIFT, IBAN and International ACH.
-The system also allows companies to continue to issue Checks.
-With security as a primary focus, many features can greatly reduce the threat of internal and external fraud.
+We provide a secure payment hub that interfaces with any accounting or ERP system.
+Our platform can securely automate and process all corporate payments including ACH electronic payments, virtual card payments, wire transfers, SWIFT, IBAN, and international ACH.
+It also allows companies to continue to issue checks.
+With security as a primary focus, many features included will reduce the threat of internal and external fraud.

 Learn more about how we can help you:

 Originally published December 5, 2019.
 Updated for content and quality on February 16, 2021.